reimagined/hacker-news-resolve/README.md

 }
 ```

-Now we have a server side that works with users: a user can be registered and be authenticated.
+Now we have a server side that works with users: a user can be registered and authenticated.

 ## Adding Stories